How to Tell If Your Furnace Needs Repair

 2. Check Your Thermostat

-Your thermostat is responsible to communicate with your heating and cooling systems to ensure they’re operating correctly.
-If your thermostat’s wires have not connected properly or have become disconnected, this could be a sign of a problem.
-If you notice that your thermostat isn’t communicating with your system, switch off the power supply to the thermostat using your breaker panel.
-Take off the thermostat cover using a screwdriver and check the wiring.
-Locate the white and red wires (standard colors for heating and power) and ensure that they’re securely connected to their respective terminals.
-Reattach the wires if they appear loose, then turn the breaker on again.
+Your thermostat is responsible to communicate with your heating and cooling system to ensure that they are operating correctly.
+If your thermostat’s wires are not properly connected or have been disconnected, it could be a cause for concern.
+If you notice that your thermostat isn’t communicating with your system, shut off the power to the thermostat by using your breaker panel.
+Remove the thermostat cover using a screwdriver and check the wiring.
+Find the red and white wires (standard colors for heating and power) and ensure that they’re securely connected to their respective terminals.
+If the wires appear be loose, reattach them and switch the breaker back on.

 3. Check Your Circuit Breaker